Welcome to

 Biking 4 Biodiversity

-On a mission to cycle across over 20 countries to discover and share initiatives and the people behind them, who dedicate their lives to the protection of biodiversity.
+Cycling across 20 countries and over 20,000 km to discover and share initiatives and the people behind them, who dedicate their lives to the protection of biodiversity.

 “A man on foot, on horseback or on a bicycle will see more, feel more, enjoy more in one mile than the motorized tourists can in a hundred miles.”